 “The Music Survives!
 Degenerate Music: Music Suppressed by the Third Reich” (1996) — The horrible representation of a black saxophone player wearing a Star of David carnation became the Third Reich symbol of “Degenerate Art,” art not approved by the Nazi regime.

-“Mitch Miller and the Gang — Memories Sing Along With Mitch” (1960) — When it comes to folk and children’s music, I’m partial to Raffi, but I’ll give Miller credit.
-Nothing makes me want to join choir again than hearing a joyous group of baritones and basses belt out.
+“Mitch Miller and the Gang — Memories Sing Along With Mitch” (1960) — When it comes to folk and children’s music, Raffi may be better known, but I’ll give Miller’s joyous group of baritones and basses are enjoyable.

 “Genital Herpes” (1997) — The title is blunt, but this tape by the Film for the Humanities and Sciences seeks to reveal and deconstruct the social stigma around those with genital herpes, especially women.